robingoth/FutureMarkets/fabric/examples/chaincode/java/FutureMarkets/README.md

 This is an implementation of FuturesMEX protocol for hyperledger fabric.

 ## Performance evaluation
 Chaincode explorer tool was used for performace measures.
-The decentralized protocol was running in docker container with one CPU for 1000 transactions in *noop* mode.
+The decentralized protocol was running in docker container with one CPU for 1000 transactions in *noops* mode.
 The transaction rate chart is below:

 ![alt text](https://github.com/robingoth/FutureMarkets/blob/master/fabric/examples/chaincode/java/FutureMarkets/tnxRateGraph.png)